vmo-score/vmo-score-website/content/pages/about.rst

 [@@Wang:2015] to generate an Audio Oracle [@@Dubnov:2011] for improvisation.
 In addition, VMO is also used to do a segmentation analysis of the input [@@Wang2016].
-Once the tool has identified possible *natural* transitions between sections with similar musical content, it translates the music structure into a Petri net [@@Murata:1989] model in order to provide a higher, more intuitive and formal representation of this structure.
+Once the tool has identified possible *natural* transitions between sections with similar musical content, it translates the musical structure into a Petri net [@@Murata:1989] model in order to provide a higher, more intuitive and formal representation of this structure.
 Therefore, the artist can modify the structure of the Petri net in order to control the